Meet Steve Pylypchuk & Marisa Sweeney

 Marisa Sweeney

-Beyond her business, Marisa has dedicated herself to public service.
-She founded the Morristown Mayors’ Wellness Campaign, served as President of the New Jersey Academy of Nutrition and Dietetics, and currently sits on the Morristown Planning Board and Grow It Green Morristown’s Board of Directors.
-She is also the co-founder of the New Jersey VegFest, one of the nation’s largest plant-based food festivals, helping to grow small businesses and promote sustainable food systems.
+Marisa holds a Doctorate in Clinical Nutrition and has built a career focused on the intersection of healthcare, equity, and community wellness.
+She launched the Morristown Mayors’ Wellness Campaign, served as President of the New Jersey Academy of Nutrition and Dietetics, and currently serves on both the Morristown Planning Board and the Board of Directors of Grow It Green Morristown.
+She is also the co-founder of the New Jersey VegFest, one of the country’s largest plant-based food festivals, which has helped grow hundreds of small businesses and promote sustainable food systems.